Analysis | Scott Atlas will forever be the face of surrender to the coronavirus

 At the same time, the ratio between the number of new cases to new deaths has also slipped.
 From July through October, the number of new deaths each day was about 1.8 percent of new cases two weeks before.
 That’s fallen to 1 percent in recent days, though it’s not clear why.
 When cases surged over the summer (shortly after Atlas was downplaying the increase on Carlson’s show), that ratio also dipped in the face of rapidly rising case totals, which may also be happening now.

-There are a lot of reasons that case totals are surging now, including the seasonal change which is both increasing the amount of time people spend inside and which provides more favorable air for the virus to linger.
+There are a lot of reasons that case totals are surging now, including the seasonal change, which is both increasing the amount of time people spend inside and also provides more favorable air for the virus to linger.
 Part of it, too, is that the federal government has declined to encourage robust containment measures, both deferring strategies to the states and making it clear that Trump himself sees such niceties as mask-wearing as tedious.
 That there was little effort to discourage travel and gatherings at Thanksgiving may mean that the surge will accelerate over the short term.

 All of this overlaps with Atlas’s time in Washington.